regpy.solvers.linear.tikhonov

 Parameters:

-• setting (regpy.solvers.RegularizationSetting) – The setting of the forward problem.
+• setting (regpy.solvers.Setting) – The setting of the forward problem.
+Must have quadratic penalty and data fidelity terms.

-• xref (setting.op.domain [default: None]) – Reference value in the Tikhonov functional.
-The default is equivalent to xref = setting.op.domain.zeros().
+• xref (setting.op.domain or None, optional) – Reference value in the Tikhonov functional.
+If None, it is taken from the setting.

-• x0 (setting.op.domain [default: None]) – Starting value of the CG iteration.
-If None, setting.op.domain.zeros() is used as starting value.
+• x0 (setting.op.domain or None, optional) – Starting value of the CG iteration.
+If None (default), setting.op.domain.zeros() is used as starting value.

-• tol (float, default: None) – The absoluted tolerance - it guarantees that difference of the final CG iterate to the exact minimizer of the Tikhonov functional in setting.h_domain.norm is smaller than tol.
+• tol (float or None, default: None) – The absolute tolerance - it guarantees that difference of the final CG iterate to the exact minimizer of the Tikhonov functional in setting.h_domain.norm is smaller than tol.
 If None, this criterion is not active (analogously for reltolx and reltoly).
 If the noise level is given, it is reasonable value to choose tol in the order of the propagated data noise level, which is noiselevel/2*sqrt(regpar)

-• reltolx (float, default: 10/sqrt(regpar)) – Relative tolerance in domain.
+• reltolx (float or None, default: 1e-2) – Relative tolerance in domain.
 Guarantees that the relative error w.r.t. setting.h_domain.norm is smaller than reltolx.
-The motivation for the default value is similar to that given for tol, assuming a resonable signal-to-noise ratio for the Tikhonov minimizer.
+The motivation for the default value is similar to that given for tol, assuming a reasonable signal-to-noise ratio for the Tikhonov minimizer.

-• reltoly (float, default: None) – Relative tolerance in codomain.
+• reltoly (float or None, default: None) – Relative tolerance in codomain.

 • all_tol_criteria (bool (default: True)) – If True, the iteration is stopped if all specified tolerance criteria are satisfied.
 If False, the iteration is stopped if one criterion is satisfied.